tier4/caret_doc/docs/recording/trace_filtering.md

 <prettier-ignore-start>
 !!!info
       Trace filter doesn't exclude all events of the specified nodes/topics.
-Events in certain layers, especially DDS layer, won't be ignored.It is one of limitations with current implementation.
+Events in certain layers, especially DDS layer, won't be ignored.
+It is one of limitations with current implementation.
 <prettier-ignore-end>

 ## Trace filter setting file